 Funds that are regulated under the IF Act are required to be organised as contractual (rather than corporate) mutual funds under that Act.
-This is a specific form of organisation that, as a general observation, implies a high degree of connectedness between the management company and the funds managed by such company.
-For example, shareholders in the funds are entitled to elect a number of members of the board of the management company (and the management company obliged to appoint such board members).
-The fund has a legal personality, but all dispositions shall be taken by the management company.
+This is a specific form of organisation that implies a high degree of connectedness between the management company and the funds managed by such company.
+For example, shareholders in the funds are entitled to elect a number of members of the board of the management company (and the management company obliged to appoint these board members).
+The fund has a legal personality, but all dispositions must be taken by the management company.

 Since the entry into force of a new Act on Financial Undertakings and Financial Groups on 1 January 2016, Norwegian law no longer allows for the establishment of securitisation vehicles, and securitisation outside covered bonds is generally not possible on suitable terms.
 It is expected that Norway will implement any EU securitisation rules if and when they are proposed as part of the Capital Markets Union initiative.
 Whether there will be a delay in implementation of such rules, as with other financial regulations these past few years, remains to be seen.
 Rules governing synthetic securitisation were implemented upon incorporation of the Capital Requirements Regulation into the EEA Agreement.

-In the retail segment of asset management, significant amounts are invested through unit-linked insurance policies.
+In the retail segment, significant amounts are invested through unit-linked insurance policies.
 Several Norwegian insurance companies offer unit-linked life insurance, which offers policyholders the opportunity to invest in a number of assets (although mainly mutual funds and listed instruments) as underlying in a unit-linked insurance contract.
-Tax rules make holding investments through a unit-linked insurance policy more favourable (for private individuals) compared to holding such investments directly or through mutual funds.
-Insurers generally provide web-based tools for investors to monitor and make changes to their portfolio, without triggering taxation.
-The government has enacted changes to the applicable tax rules to avoid different tax treatment of what – in substance – are similar-type investment products which require that the relevant unit link policy has a larger insurance element.
-Whereas previously the contracts promised a 101 per cent payout upon an insurance event, the new rules require a payout of 150 per cent for the insurance policy to qualify.
-In this context, rules for an 'equities savings account' have been adopted, which is a specific tax treatment of securities accounts of private individuals containing only equity instruments and equities mutual funds.
-This provides more favourable tax treatment for investments in such asset classes than direct investment.
+Tax rules make holding investments through a unit-linked insurance policy more favourable (for private individuals) compared to holding these investments directly or through mutual funds.
+Insurers generally provide web-based tools for investors to monitor and make changes to their portfolios, without triggering taxation.
+Changes to the applicable tax rules have been introduced to avoid different tax treatment of what – in substance – are similar-type investment products that require that the relevant unit link policy has a larger insurance element (pay out equal to 150 per cent, compared to 101 per cent).
+If the insurance element is below 150 per cent, taxation will be equal to investing in mutual funds directly.
+Rules for an 'equities savings account' provide more favourable tax treatment of securities accounts of private individuals containing only equity instruments and equities mutual funds compared to direct investment.
 Investments are made directly in the name of the investors (as is the case for individual portfolio management), and may be offered by credit institutions, investment firms and management companies for mutual funds.

 Main sources of investment

-Through various investment companies and schemes, the government is also a sizeable investor in the Norwegian financial markets in listed securities, private equity and the venture and seed segment (see Section VI.v).
+Apart from institutional investors, high net worth individuals, family offices and retail investors, the Norwegian government is also a sizeable investor in the Norwegian financial markets in listed securities, private equity and the venture and seed segment.

-It is worth noting that the government is also a heavy investor in Norwegian private equity funds (e.g., through the government-owned investment company Argentum Fondsinvesteringer AS and its affiliates).
+The government-owned investment company Argentum Fondsinvesteringer AS and its affiliates are the government's investment company specialised in private equity investments, with 9 billion kroner under management at the end of 2020.
 In 2019, the government established a seed fund initiative through Innovasjon Norge (a government-funded initiative for the development of Norwegian businesses).
-Alliance Venture Spring and ProVenture Management have been appointed as the managers for the new seed funds.
+Alliance Venture Spring and ProVenture Management have been appointed as the managers for the new seed funds, which is now (since May 2020) administered by Investinor.
 Each fund will have commitments equal to approximately 500 million kroner, of which 50 per cent will be subscribed by the government.
-It is not unlikely that such initiatives will be prolonged or that additional government initiated investment schemes are put in place to stem the effects of covid-19 on the real economy.

 i Pressure on costs and fees

-Combined with generally low returns in fixed income markets, the value reductions have led to investors across all categories to be more aware of the level of fees.
+Combined with generally low returns in fixed income markets, market volatility has led to investors across all categories to be more aware of the level of fees.
 In the retail market, the Norwegian Consumer Council has focused on a long-time practice among Norwegian managers of mutual funds to levy success fees without implementing a high-water mark, meaning that volatility will benefit the manager and be to the detriment of investors.
 This practice has not been present in the institutional market, but larger investors are increasingly pushing for lower management fees for all fund types.

-On the regulatory side, the FSAN has compelled both DNB Asset Management (the asset management arm of Norway's largest bank) and Nordea to take fee cuts on some of their mutual fund offerings boasting 'active management'.
+The FSAN has compelled both DNB Asset Management (the asset management arm of Norway's largest bank) and Nordea to take fee cuts on some of their mutual fund offerings boasting 'active management'.
 The FSAN found the funds to be 'closet index funds', where the fees imposed on investors did not provide the investors with any realistic chance for higher returns.
 The consumer organisation Forbrukerrådet has since led a class action lawsuit against DNB claiming damages on behalf of 150,000 investors.
-On 2 June 2017, the appellate court upheld the decision by the city court to approve the class action lawsuit (which is the first class action lawsuit in Norway) sponsored by the Norwegian Consumer Council, which it lost in the judgment of the city court on 12 January 2018.
-The verdict was appealed by Forbrukerrådet, and in its judgment on 8 May 2019, the appellate court awarded damages to the relevant investors.
 The judgment was appealed to the Supreme Court, which upheld the judgment and awarded damages to the investors.

 i Insurance and pensions

-Norwegian insurance companies and pension funds are regulated under the Act on Insurance Activity14 with appurtenant regulations and the Act on Financial Undertakings and Financial Groups, which contains the 'institutional' rules and capital requirements.
-Together, these acts implement Solvency II, including the rules concerning investment freedom and qualitative investment rules (the 'prudent person principle').
+Norwegian insurance companies and pension funds are regulated under the Act on Insurance Activity7 with appurtenant regulations and the Act on Financial Undertakings and Financial Groups, which contains the 'institutional' rules and capital requirements.
+Together, these Acts implement Solvency II, including the rules concerning investment freedom and qualitative investment rules (the 'prudent person principle').

-Pension funds were, until the end of 2018, subject to Solvency I-based legislation and provisions, requiring that assets covering technical reserves are invested prudently, duly taking into account security (risk), diversification, liquidity and potential return.
-Further regulations contained specific quantitative investment restrictions for assets covering technical reserves.
 As of 1 January 2019, pension funds are subject to a Solvency II 'lite', with risk-sensitive capital requirements combined with investment freedom.
-The new rules are more complex than before, and while they may provide pension funds with more flexible rules to maximise returns and match their assets with their liabilities, they represent a high cost for the many small pension funds.
-Whether this may force a consolidation of smaller pension funds into larger entities, or an accelerated winding-down of defined benefit plans that such funds have traditionally offered, remains to be seen.
+The new rules are more complex than before, and while they may provide pension funds with more flexible rules to maximise returns and match their assets with their liabilities, they represent a higher cost for the many small pension funds.

 ii Real property

 There is no specific regulation of real property funds established in Norway (see Section II).
-Such funds typically fall outside current investment fund regulation (as they normally are closed-ended).
+These funds typically fall outside current investment fund regulation (as they are normally closed-ended).

-Norwegian real property funds are typically unlisted private limited companies, but public companies also exist.15 The sale of shares in such companies will be subject to public offering rules, and services related to such shares (e.g., brokerage services) are investment services subject to the ST Act, unless the fund in question is established as a limited partnership.
+Norwegian real property funds are typically unlisted private limited companies, but public companies also exist.8 The sale of shares in such companies will be subject to public offering rules, and services related to such shares (e.g., brokerage services) are investment services subject to the ST Act.

 iii Hedge funds

 The marketing of shares in hedge funds to professional investors is (for above-threshold managers) subject to the provisions of the AIF Act.
-It may be noted that the FSAN has held that the marketing rules of the IF Act apply to marketing of such funds.
-The rules are, however, substantively similar.
-Different marketing rules apply depending on the jurisdiction of establishment of the fund and the AIFM.
+The FSAN has held that the marketing rules of the IF Act apply to the marketing of these funds.

 iv Private equity